iopipe/iopipe-python/README.md

 * SNS
 * Scheduled Events

-Now in your IOpipe invocation view you will seee useful event information.
+Now in your IOpipe invocation view you will see useful event information.

 ### Logging Plugin